liqd/adhocracy/README.txt

 Instances > Categories > Issues > Proposals

-Delegation can happeon on all four levels.
+Delegation can happen on on all four levels.

 Memcache
 ======================